cj2-site/cj2_frontend/PROJECTSCOPE.md

   * Allow logged in users to create customized shortened URLs
   * Allow users to share to other social media platform: Twitter using API
   * User can be authenticated using Google OAuth
+  * Add QR codes to the shortened URL
+  * Add admin page for DB CRUD